fredericbonnet/helena/docs/pages/helena-dialect/commands/ensemble.md

   - ✅ should still define the named command
   - ✅ should return passed value instead of the command object

-- `tailcall`

-  - ✅ should interrupt the body with `OK` code
-  - ✅ should still define the named command
-  - ✅ should return passed value instead of the command object

 - `yield`

   - ✅ should interrupt the body with `YIELD` code